 The technology is getting smarter, but there are inevitably tasks that automation and AI can’t do entirely.

-These tools will perform functions humans no longer have to do, and what means is human talent should be positioned where that human talent is needed most
+These tools will perform functions humans no longer have to do with the same degree of labor intensiveness, and what means is human talent should be positioned where that human talent is needed most.

 This could be :